William Henry Harvey, 1867

 This member of the Cucurbitaceae

-family comes from southern Africa.
+family comes from southern Mozambique, Eswatini and South Africa.
 First described by Benth &

-Hooker, and then by William Henry Harvey in 1867.
+Hooker, and then re-named by William Henry Harvey in 1867.
 Well-drained and

 rather rich soil with some water an

-than 10 meters.
+ten or even more than 20 meters.
 As seen on the photos, both male and female flower are

 A name spelled in many ways: Gerrardanthus macrorhizus, macrorhiza, macrorrhizus, macrorrhiza.
 Seen other spellings as well.
 First description should be